 - Require Multi-Factor Auth to join devices - You can choose whether users are required to provide an additional authentication factor to join their device to Azure AD.
 The default is No. We recommend requiring multi-factor authentication when registering a device.
 Before you enable multi-factor authentication for this service, you must ensure that multi-factor authentication is configured for the users that register their devices.
 For more information on different Azure multi-factor authentication services, see getting started with Azure multi-factor authentication.

-Require Multi-Factor Auth to join devices setting does not apply to hybrid Azure AD joined devices.
+Require Multi-Factor Auth to join devices setting applies to devices that are either Azure AD joined or Azure AD registered.
+This setting does not apply to hybrid Azure AD joined devices.

-- Maximum number of devices - This setting enables you to select the maximum number of devices that a user can have in Azure AD.
+- Maximum number of devices - This setting enables you to select the maximum number of Azure AD joined or Azure AD registered devices that a user can have in Azure AD.
 If a user reaches this quota, they are not be able to add additional devices until one or more of the existing devices are removed.
-The device quota is counted for all devices that are either Azure AD joined or Azure AD registered today.
 The default value is 20.

-Maximum number of devices setting does not apply to hybrid Azure AD joined devices.
+Maximum number of devices setting applies to devices that are either Azure AD joined or Azure AD registered.
+This setting does not apply to hybrid Azure AD joined devices.